Popping a crackling in our speakers is sure to raise concerns regardless of what we're listening to.

 As we can imagine, the sine wave causes smooth movement in the speaker and, therefore, a smooth sound with no crackling/popping.

-In this case, the audio signal and resulting speaker driver movement is not smooth.
+In this case, the audio signal and resulting speaker driver movement are not smooth.
 For a brief moment, the current is interrupted, which produces a period of no voltage.

 We can infer that, for a brief moment, the speaker will be told to remain at rest position and not produce any sound.